huriettic/unitytrianglefrustumclipping/README.md

 There are some scripts with line segment clipping with frustum planes.

-I'm trying to work this into a GPU parallel processing triangle clipper.
+I've added a GPU parallel processing triangle clipper with custom triangle material shader.

+The compute shader clips the triangles then while the buffer is on the GPU it renders the triangles.